Are You Tired of Him (or Her)?

 When Love Fades: It could be that the rush of love is over and you realize who he really is, and that you’re simply not compatible.
 Or, you may be triggered to withdraw from her (icy intimacy); and yet the problem may be you and not her.

 Love is a crazy state of being.
 It creates a field, not unlike those found in physics, called the field of intimacy.
 Once in the field, your yearnings come to the surface, and often with great intensity.
-This rush of hormones, longing and wish fulfillment gets concretized in lovemaking and the imaginings of a future together.
+This rush of hormones, longing and wish-fulfillment gets concretized in lovemaking and the imaginings of a future together.

 Then, the field lightens and you see her for who she is.
 If you are lucky (and healthy) you fall in love again; but this time with a real person.
-Too many lovers wake up disappointed or criticised.
+Too many lovers wake up feeling disappointed or criticized.
 In cases like this, you grow bored because you realize you have little in common with him or her.
 This is a legitimate reason to consider calling things off.

 Or, you were idealized by adoring parents.
 The early idealization of love worked just fine, but when she stopped seeing you as the center of her universe, you recoiled.
 Instead of accepting a more adult relationship, you stew in outrage.
 Psychologically, you distance yourself, and it is expressed as boredom.
 You ask yourself: why should I bother with a partner who doesn’t meet all my needs?